supervisely-ecosystem/mvd-docs/README.md

 The first step of the solving the task is to import the video files into the Supervisely platform.
 There are plenty of ways to do that, and all of them described in the [Import](https://docs.supervisely.com/import-and-export/import) section of the Supervisely documentation.
 In this bcase we'll briefly describe one of the options - manual upload of the data from the local machine.

-1. Create a new project in Supervisely, name it Input Project.
+1. Create a new project in Supervisely, name it **Input Project**.
 If your workspace is empty, you can just click the Import Data button.
-2. Choose the Videos option in the Type of project section, and click Create.
+2. Choose the **Videos** option in the Type of project section, and click **Create**.
 3. Next, you can drag and drop your video files into the project.

 If you need to import files from a remote server or from a Cloud Storage, you can use apps like [Import Videos from Cloud Storage](https://ecosystem.supervisely.com/apps/import-videos-from-cloud-storage) or [Remote Import](https://ecosystem.supervisely.com/apps/remote-import).